 The main purpose of this Post is to publish Chapter 7of my book “Drawing on Both Sides of the Brain”, which discusses the advantages and disadvantages of copying small, static, two-dimensional photographic images, as compared with confronting the full force of nature, in all its dimensions.
 Its conclusion is that both possibilities have their place.
 Rather than condemning the practice of copying photographs out of hand, artists might be well advised to work out what is the best option in the circumstances of the moment.

 The chapter also considers an earlier and, for many years, much used memory-based alternative to copying photographic images.

 Since 1941, when Nicolaїdes‘ book “The Natural Way to Draw” was published posthumously and started its life as the most influential book on drawing published in the twentieth century, his method has proved its value as a powerful teaching tool.
-However, in addition to its well established advantages, it has significant disadvantages.
-Chapter 6 in my book “Drawing on Both Sides of the Brain” explains both its strengths and its limitations.
+However, in addition to its well established advantages, the way Nicolaїdes‘ and Edwards taught it has significant disadvantages.
+Chapter 6 in my book “Drawing on Both Sides of the Brain” explains both the strengths and the limitations of the method.

 Why avoid talking of “negative spaces ” or “negative shapes”?